 Bolckow is a tiny city located in the state of Missouri.
-With a population of 162 people and just one neighborhood, Bolckow is the 523rd largest community in Missouri.
-Much of the housing stock in Bolckow was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 161 people and just one neighborhood, Bolckow is the 523rd largest community in Missouri.
+Bolckow has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Bolckow is generally considered to be a blue-collar town.
-45.30% of the Bolckow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bolckow is a blue-collar town, with 45.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bolckow is a city of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Bolckow who work in office and administrative support (12.82%), management occupations (10.26%), and teaching (9.40%).

 In Bolckow, however, the average commute to work is quite long.
 On average, people spend 30.82 minutes each day getting to work, which is significantly higher than the national average.